PABLO PICASSO (October 25, 1881 – April 8, 1973)

-- Along with fellow artist George Braque, founded the Cubist movement of art, which involved breaking down and re-assembling the subject in an abstract manner which would subsequently influence other styles such as expressionism, surrealism, and futurism.
+- Along with fellow artist Georges Braque, founded the Cubist movement of art, which involved breaking down and re-assembling the subject in an abstract manner which would subsequently influence other styles such as expressionism, surrealism, and futurism.

 - Possibly the most prolific artist of all time: he produced over 20,000 works, ranging from paintings to sculptures to ceramic works.
 Among his most famous paintings are Les Demoiselles d’Avignon (1907), Guernica (1937), and The Weeping Woman (1937), the latter two dealing with the horrors of World War 2.

 One of the greatest artists of the 20th century, Pablo Picasso left behind an enormous body of work, spanning many distinct phases and styles, such as the Blue Period, the Rose Period, and his most famous contribution to modern art, Cubism.

 Pablo Ruiz y Picasso studied art with his father, the painter Jose Ruiz y Blasco, from a very young age—young enough, in fact, that at an age when most children are still doodling, he was producing oil paintings which today hang in museums devoted to his work.
 Hundreds of his works from the nineteenth century survive, and by 1896 his The First Communion, produced when he was 14, his work was as realistic and attentively created as any painter’s of the day.
 So prolific was he, and so talented at such a young age, that by the end of his teens he had passed through two periods in his development as an artist—the early realism evident in his mid-teens work and the modernism of his late teens, when his brief formal education exposed him to the work of Munch, Rossetti, Toulouse-Lautrec, and others.